Why child sponsorship is a great journey

 “Because of the disability I was really sick.
 I have to admit it was a struggle to write [to my sponsored children].
 I wrote most of the letters that I authored and I loved receiving them,” he says.
 “It was quite a discipline to write back but I knew it was important so I tried really hard.”

 Today, life is coming full circle for Gordon.
-Miraculously in 2011 Gordon was completely healed and has since remarried.
+Miraculously, by 2011 Gordon had completely recuperated and has since remarried.
 After living in many places along the east coast of Australia, Gordon is also back in NSW working as a casual chef and disability support worker.

 “Often children move out of the area [that they grow up in] but for Duong he is making a difference for the next generation of his community.
 What an excellent result!” says Gordon.
 “He may even be one of the next leaders of his community.”